esphome/esphome-docs/components/sensor/dsmr.rst

     [02:38:37][C][uart.arduino_esp8266:106]:   Using hardware serial interface.
                                                ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using an ESP8266, then GPIO13 (e.g. pin D7 on a D1 Mini) can be used for hardware RX.
+Unfortunately the ESP32 does not appear to produce such logging.
+On the ESP32 you would typically use GPIO16 to be able to use serial logging and DSMR simultaneously.
+On ESP8266 you would use GPIO13 (e.g. pin D7 on a D1 Mini) for hardware RX.
 However, to actually make it work, serial logging must be disabled to keep the hardware UART available for D7.

 .. code-block:: yaml